jjjiia/cs171-hw2-zhang-jia/problem_3_answers.md

 This is a wish list in the order of how I will create the features:

 for the author/time layout -
+Dynamic placement of authors - so that it always fits the contributors on the page, because there is not reason to scroll down that much.
 Dynamic timescale - the width maps to about 10% of the the entire timeline of the repo so that there is not as much scrolling as the current github network graph
 Adjustable timescale - to zoom in and out for the timescale, so that a overview can be achieved.
 A input box for the repo name so that maybe others will be able to use it.